 NURSING.
 EXCELLENCE.
 PERIOD.

-- Student success: Prepare valued nurse leaders for the communities served.
+- Prepare valued nurse leaders for the communities served.

-- Scholarship/Research: Advance the nursing profession to impact our region and the world.
+- Advance the nursing profession through faculty scholarship and professional involvement.

 Professional Affiliations, Honor Societies, and Student Organizations